nerabits/Surge-Manual/policy/parameters.md

 WiFi = direct, interface = en2, allow-other-interface=true
 ```

-Please make sure the interface has a valid route table for the destination address.
+Please ensure the interface has a valid route table for the destination address.

 #### allow-other-interface

-When the option is true, if the desired interface is not available, Surge is allowed to use the default interface to bind the connection.
+When the option is true, if the desired interface is unavailable, Surge is allowed to use the default interface to bind the connection.
 Otherwise, the connection fails directly.

 ```
 ProxyHTTP = http, 1.2.3.4, 443, username, password, interface = en2, allow-other-interface=true